interchainio/delegation/README.md

 ## GoS winners using non-GoS validator addresses

-Certain winners of Game of Stakes (GoS) have noted that they created validators using addresses from the fundraiser, rather than their Game of Stakes address, and were thus neglected by the script available here.
-Since such validators would otherwise fit the outlined criteria, the ICF may consider delegating to them if they submit proof of ownership of their GoS and fundraiser addresses as follows:
+Some winners of Game of Stakes (GoS) have noted that they created validators using addresses from the fundraiser, rather than their Game of Stakes address, and were thus neglected by the script available here.
+Since such validators would otherwise fit the outlined criteria, the ICF may consider delegating to them if they submit proof of ownership of their GoS and fundraiser addresses by performing the following steps:

-- open an issue that includes both the GoS address and the fundraiser address, where the fundraiser address corresponds to a currently active validator
+- Open an issue in this repository that includes both the GoS address and the fundraiser address, where the fundraiser address corresponds to a currently active validator.
-- link to a transaction on the Cosmos Hub sent from the GoS account that includes the fundraiser address in the transaction's memo field
+- Link to a transaction on the Cosmos Hub sent from the GoS account that includes the fundraiser address in the transaction's memo field.
-- link to a transaction on the Cosmos Hub from the fundraiser address that includes the GoS address in the transaction's memo field
+- Link to a transaction on the Cosmos Hub from the fundraiser address that includes the GoS address in the transaction's memo field.